On the geometry of rod packings in the 3-torus: Geometry of invariant cubic rod packings in crystallography

 The two ideal octahedra can be deformed and glued to obtain $h(^+\Omega)$ in $\SS^3 \setminus (C_x\cup C_y\cup C_z)$.
 Note that when mapping from $\TT^3$ to $\SS^3$, we need to take care that the images of the rods have appropriate linking with each other, as well as with $C_x$, $C_y$, and $C_z$.
-This is ensured by mapping endpoints to appropriate points on the faces of the octahedra, and by observing that each arc cuts off a linear disc cobounded by faces of the octahedra in $\TT^3$.
-Thus we ensure that the images in $\SS^3$ meet faces of the octahedra in the decomposition of the Borromean rings complement at appropriate intersection points, and the arc runs parallel to the faces between.
+This is ensured by mapping endpoints to appropriate points on the faces of the octahedra, and by observing that each arc cuts off a linear disc cobounded by the faces of the octahedra in $\TT^3$.
+Thus we ensure that the images in $\SS^3$ meet the faces of the octahedra in the decomposition at appropriate intersection points, and the arc runs parallel to the faces between.
 The result is the link on the right of \reffig{OctaDecompT3WithPlusOmega}.

 Now we can input the $7$-component link on the right of \reffig{OctaDecompT3WithPlusOmega} into SnapPy.
 By \refprop{010101DehnFilling}, we apply $((0,1),(0,1),(0,1))$-Dehn filling on the Borromean rings to get back $\TT^3\setminus (^+\Omega)$.
 It admits a decomposition into positively oriented ideal tetrahedra, and using the verify hyperbolicity method, we check that the result is hyperbolic.
+SnapPy computes the hyperbolic volume, which can be verified in Sage up to high precision.